GriffinRidgeback/RepData_PeerAssessment1/PA1_template.md

 x  <- complete_days_only %>% group_by(interval) %>% summarise(avg_interval = mean(steps))
 ```

-Plot the results to see the distribution of the averages
+Plot the results to see the distribution of the averages.
+The range of intervals will be plotted along the x-axis and the average number of steps for each interval will be plotted along the y-axis.
+A time series plot will be used since the data is collected over the course of each day in the month for a 2-month period.

 ```r
 plot(x$interval,